back to blog

 So the budget or annual plan is an attempt to “manifest” a certain outcome.

-History, forecasting and the “forecaster”
+Development of forecasting and the “forecaster”

 The “forecaster” is not a role in itself, routinely it’s swallowed up by the FP&A team, an analyst, treasury , systems accountant or group financial controller as part of their role, possibly because of their skills or position at the intersection of the teams or departments that are corralled in the budget or forecast processes (Often these routines make use of the same communication channels and methods).